Wheaton College Postcards

 Contact: You may ask any questions about the collection by emailing Zephorene Stickney Helmreich at email@example.com

-Collection policy and scope: The digitized postcards include the most interesting and diverse postcards stored in the Wheaton College Archives.
-The criteria for selecting postcards for inclusion in this digital library were: those in fair to good condition, views of buildings from different angles, historical buildings whose names had changed or were torn down, and interesting campus views of statues, woods, bridge, pond, and aerial views showing different sections of the campus.
-Portraits, similar views, and postcards with excessively yellow pictures were not selected to be included as part of this digital library.
+Collection policy and scope: The digitized postcards include the most interesting and diverse postcards stored in the Marion B. Gebbie Archives & Special Collections at Wheaton College, Norton, MA.
+The criteria for selecting postcards for inclusion in this digital library were: those in fair to good condition, views of buildings from different angles, historical buildings whose names had changed or were torn down, and interesting campus views of statues, woods, bridges, the pond, and aerial views showing different sections of the campus.
+Portraits, similar views, and postcards with excessively yellowed pictures were not selected to be included as part of this digital library.

 Organization of collection: The selected postcards were scanned as archival grade TIFF images using 24 bit color, 600dpi with pixels set at 4,000 for the long edge and approximately 2,000 for the short edge.
-Due to copyright considerations and quicker the TIFFS were converted to lower quality JPEG images.
-If a user wishes to request a higher quality image, then, permission would need to be obtained from the publisher.
-Over half of the postcards selected have no publisher information on them.
-The decision was intentional to not group the collection into categories due to the overlapping and arbitrary nature of any potential categories.
+Due to copyright considerations and quicker opening/download time, the TIFFS were converted to lower quality JPEG images.
+If a user wishes to request a higher quality image, permission must be obtained from the publisher, although over half of the postcards selected have no publisher information.
+An intentional decision was made to avoid grouping the collection into categories, because of the overlapping and arbitrary nature of any potential categories.

-Resource descriptions: The Dublin Core metadata includes Library of Congress approved marc subject headings.
-Image descriptions include: the measurements of each postcard; all photographer and publisher information available; and, whether the postcard is black and white, color, or hand panted.
+Resource descriptions: The Dublin Core metadata includes Library of Congress approved MARC subject headings.
+Image descriptions include: the measurements of each postcard; all photographer and publisher information available; and whether the postcard is black and white, color, or hand-tinted.

-Additional service features: The JPEG images are of low quality and, as such, may be opened and copied.
+Additional service features: The JPEG images are of low quality that may be opened and copied.
 Reference services are also available by clicking on the Manakin ‘contact us’ email link at the bottom of each page.
-The email goes to a NITLE staff member who notifies their contact at the Wheaton College Library.
-If anyone wishes to have a higher quality image in Tiff format they will need to request it.
-Archives and Special Collections staff will attempt to contact the publisher to get permission to send a higher quality image.
+The email goes to a DSpace staff member who notifies their contact at the Wheaton College Library.
+Users desiring a higher quality image in Tiff format must request it from Wheaton's Archives and Special Collections staff, who will attempt to contact the publisher for permission to send a higher quality image.

 Planned website maintenance: The "Wheaton College Postcards" digital exhibit will be reviewed and updated as needed each summer.
 More postcards from the Wheaton College Archives may be added in the future.